DataGalaxyCo/GrayLog/README.md

 $ sudo apt-get update && sudo apt-get install graylog-server
 ```

-Follow the instructions in your `/etc/graylog/server/server.conf` and add password_secret and root_password_sha2.
+Follow the instructions in your `/etc/graylog/server/server.conf` and add `password_secret` and `root_password_sha2`.
 These settings are mandatory and without them, Graylog will not start!

 You need to use the following command to create your `root_password_sha2`: